Eva O: Biography

 Christian Death reunited and released two more albums, but the lineup that the band used on those albums was essentially just everyone from Shadow Project.
 Shadow Project went on one final tour after recording a live album, In Tuned Out.

 Tired of Rozz getting most of the credit for the Shadow Project work (much of which she wrote), Eva O went solo and released Past Time in 1993 on Cleopatra Records.
 The album featured material from her days with the Speed Queens, Super Heroines, and Christian Death, as well as three new solo songs.
 In 1994, she began working on her second solo album, which she was originally going to call Angels Fall for a Demon's Kiss, but after studying more about the classic hierarchy of angels on both sides of the good-vs-evil spectrum, she ended up becoming a Christian and rewriting the entire record and renaming it Demons Fall for an Angel's Kiss.
 Produced by Johnny Indovina, the album was tamer and calmer in comparison to her previous rugged and wild material.

 Rozz Williams committed suicide on April 1, 1998; the last Shadow Project recording titled From the Heart was released on May 12 of the same year.
 An acoustic album, From the Heart's lyrics represented influences of Eva's positive views.

 After numerous reworkings and remixings, Eva finally completed her Damnation (Ride the Madness) album in 1999 and in 2005 its follow-up Damnation/Salvation album and released it on the German death-metal label Massacre Records in 2005.
 Among the performers on it are Josh Pyle (keyboards/programming), River Tunnell (bass), and Kristian Rosentrater (drums), all members of the industrial band Audio Paradox.
 Damnation/Salvation is a detailed chronicle of her involvement with the occult and Satanism climaxing with her encounter with Jesus.
 It has been repeatedly turned down for distribution in the United States due to its subject matter.
 She emphasizes that people need to listen to the entire album to understand its full meaning, rather than judging it by its cover, track listing, and the lyrics of the first several songs.

-14 years after Eva's conversion to Christianity in 1993, rumors had it that Eva began drifting away from her faith.
-In a Summer 2007 issue of Deathrock magazine, author Philip Henken wrote in the article "The Story of O" about Eva that "when I ask her about the Christian conversions, she tells me she's left being born-again behind."
-Eva states in the interview:

-On August 8, 2008 (08.08.08), Eva O. married Edwin Borsheim, of the band Kettle Cadaver.
+On August 8, 2008, Eva married Edwin Borsheim, of the band Kettle Cadaver.